 - Opioid antagonists.
 Another drug, naltrexone (Vivitrol), prevents opioids from getting the user high.

 One of the main treatments for SUD is psychotherapy or talk therapy, cognitive-behavioral therapy (CBT) in particular.
 Psychotherapy helps by teaching people new ways of thinking and behaving and changing habits that may be contributing to addiction.
 Therapy can help people understand and work through difficult relationships or situations that may be causing their depression or making it worse.

 Why Do Depression and Addiction Co-Occur?

 No one knows for sure why a particular individual will experience both depression and a mental health issue, any more than it’s possible to predict who will develop a mental illness or SUD alone.
 In 2018, 9.2 million individuals aged 18 or older (3.7%) had both a SUD and any mental illness in the past year.
-More than one-third of them (1.3%) had a SUD and a serious mental illness, statistics that illustrate just how common co-occurring depression and substance abuse really are.
+More than one-third of them (1.3%) had a SUD and a serious mental illness, statistics that illustrate just how common co-occurring depression and substance use disorder really are.